-This is Part Two of a two-part series covering the status and importance of the Jewish vote in Florida.
-Read Part Two, “Florida: A Jewish Battleground State?,” here.
+This is part of an ongoing series covering the status and importance of the Jewish vote in Florida.
+Read Part One, “Florida: A Jewish Battleground State?,” here.

 On July 20, for the second time in a week, and at the opposite end of Florida, protesters disrupted Governor Ron DeSantis’ coronavirus press conference.

 As he was touting the state’s relatively low death rate per COVID infection, several demonstrators at the Orlando briefing shouted: “Shame on you!
 Thousands of deaths are on your head…Why are you lying about antibody tests?
 Why are you lying about unemployment?”

 On July 15, the State Department of Health announced 15,500 new coronavirus infections, both a state and national record.
 Since then, the pandemic continued to rage in Florida at a rate of 10,000 cases a day.

 In the face of that, on July 17, another protester shouted similar sentiments at a Miami press conference, noting that over 4,000 Floridians have died.

 DeSantis continued his Orlando remarks, while the protestors were removed from the briefing as had the Miami heckler.